machingclee/machingclee.github.io/static/media/015-tiemetable-system.912a98ea.md

 ##### Short Summary

 In short, when maintainability is our concern, we should reduce SQL as much as possible.
 We should let framework generate them such as using ORM.

+There are indeed cases where native query is necessary for performance such as batch-insertion, or special queries for dashboard.
+But we can avoid them as much as possible.

 ##### Introduced Event System to Handle side Effects